 Delayed Diagnosis of Colon Cancer Lawyer in Pittsburgh, PA

-Skilled Medical Malpractice Attorneys Seek Compensation for Victims of Colon Cancer Misdiagnosis in Butler County, Washington County, and Throughout Western Pennsylvania
+PA Medical Malpractice Attorneys Seek Compensation for Victims of Colon Cancer Misdiagnosis in Allegheny County, Butler County, Washington County, and Throughout Western Pennsylvania

 Commonly known as colorectal cancer, colon cancer affects the colon (large intestine) and the rectum.
 Many cases of colon cancer start as polyps: non-cancerous growths that can be detected early on with screening.
 Without intervention, these benign growths may begin to divide uncontrollably, causing cancer.